AlexeyMish7/Scrum-and-Get-it/README.md

 FlowATS is a full-stack web application designed to streamline the job search process by providing intelligent tools for managing job applications, generating tailored resumes and cover letters, and analyzing job matches using AI-powered insights.

+This README change exists to validate the CI pipeline via a simple PR.

 ## Key Features

 ### 📋 Jobs Pipeline